-At a press conference on Thursday, February 28, 2013 in Bender Arena, home of the Patriot League’s American University Eagles, AU President Neil Kerwin announced the appointment of Dr. William (Billy) Walker, deputy director of athletics at the United States Air Force Academy, as the university’s 14th director of athletics and recreation.
+At a news conference on Thursday, February 28, 2013 in Bender Arena, then-American University President Neil Kerwin announced the appointment of Dr. William (Billy) Walker, deputy director of athletics at the United States Air Force Academy, as the university’s 14th director of athletics and recreation.
 Walker joined the AU staff on April 19, 2013.

 "I'm tremendously honored to be selected as American University's next director of athletics and recreation.
 President Kerwin's confidence in me is truly humbling, and I can't overstate how appreciative I am.
 Everywhere I've been on campus, I've met people who are part of an integrated team of professionals.
 I'm thrilled to be joining that team and I can't wait to get to work," said Walker.

-Walker’s first four years at the helm of American’s Athletic Department have produced amazing results.
+Walker’s first years at the helm of American’s Department of Athletics and Recreation produced outstanding results.

 Within his first few weeks on the job, he faced the daunting task of hiring both a head men’s and head women’s basketball coach.
 The results were phenomenal.
-Coach Mike Brennan and Coach Megan Gebbia each won 20-plus games and were both selected as finalists for national rookie coach of the year awards.
+In that first season, Coach Mike Brennan and Coach Megan Gebbia each won 20-plus games and were both selected as finalists for national rookie coach of the year awards.

 The success spanned across the board as American University teams have had an impressive .550 overall winning percentage in his time as AD, and achieved an astounding .593 winning percentage within the Patriot League.
-This includes 106 All-Patriot League selections, 81 Academic All-Patriot League selections, seven All-Americans, a Patriot League Male Sportsmanship Award winner, a Patriot League Female Sportsmanship Award winner, the Patriot League NCAA Female Woman of the Year nominee, and the Division I-AAA Female National Player of the Year Award.
+This includes 147 All-Patriot League selections, 109 Academic All-Patriot League selections, eight All-Americans, an NCAA Sportsmanship Award winner, a PL sportsmanship award winners for both men and women, two Patriot League NCAA Woman of the Year nominees, and the Division I-AAA Female National Player of the Year Award.

-Additionally, eight teams have won Patriot League Tournament championships and eight regular-season championships.
-Eagles coaches have earned eight Patriot League or national coaching awards, and Eagles student-athletes have won 29 Patriot League player of the year/MVP awards.
+Additionally, 10 teams have won Patriot League Tournament championships and 12 regular-season championships.
+Eagles coaches have earned nine Patriot League or national coaching awards, and Eagles student-athletes have won 41 Patriot League player of the year/MVP awards.
 AU Volleyball advanced to the second round of the NCAA Tournament in 2015 by beating the University of Kentucky in straight sets and made it to the Sweet Sixteen in 2013 by upsetting the University of Georgia and Duke University in straight sets.

 Walker also challenged AU student-athletes to increase their presence in the D.C.-Metro community.
 They responded with numerous community service initiatives and partnerships with District of Columbia public grade schools, and DC Special Olympics.

 Walker has also overseen record increases in giving, and more than doubled our exposure on national TV.
-He focused on making the AU Eagles brand more recognizable nationally by holding booster events across the country, hosting over 230 events, and reaching over 10,000 attendees.
-Under Walker’s guidance, we published the first-ever department strategic plan, implemented the “Eagles Energy” program for student-athletes, and introduced a distinctive new website highlighting innovative new branding.
+He focused on making the AU Eagles brand more recognizable nationally by holding booster events across the country, hosting over 272 events, and reaching over 12,000 attendees.
+Under Walker’s guidance, AU Athletics published the first-ever department strategic plan, implemented the “Eagles Energy” program for student-athletes, and introduced a distinctive new website highlighting innovative new branding.

 Facilities improvement has been an area where Walker and his team have made great progress.
 It started with the oversight of a complete renovation of all locker rooms, giving each team their own unique, private space.
-A new press box was added to Jacobs Field, and the mezzanine level and concession area were remodeled in Bender Arena.
+A complete renovation of Jacobs Field with new turf, video scoreboard, press box and softball field.
+The mezzanine level and concession area were remodeled in Bender Arena.
 The intercollegiate weight room was completely overhauled, improving student-athletes’ strength training tremendously, while the wrestling room was also upgraded.
 Walker also spearheaded the construction of the Bender Arena Sky Box, providing ticket holders with a first-class, luxury box from which to watch an event.